xt10101/SG-Notes/Week2_Interiew_Notes copy.md

 Working anywhere is In Lockheed martin? ask if its similar to anything opther projects opinion based question

+Hi Tom, I wanted make sure I got back to you before the end of the day.
+Here are my quick thoughts.

+1. Okay but not sure if Paul can say
+2. Would reword this to come from the perspective if "where do you see us going if we do well ob this first contract".
+Good to mention "if I get the role"
+3. Don't aak this, too basic, little value from their side.
+4. Okay question, I wonder if you vould get this via research though?
+Or at least refer to a target you are aware they may have.
+5. Not a bad question but not sure Paul will be able to answer.
+It's the customer that needs DevOps engineers so that might cloud things.

 25 min interviews